-Ratchet - 3/8" Deep Socket - 7/16" for 3/8" ratchet Wrench - 7/16" box Screw Driver - 5/16" shank, 8" long blade
+Ratchet -3/8''Deep Socket -7/16'' for 3/8'' ratchet Wrench -7/16'' box Screw Driver -5/16'' shank, 8'' long blade

 - 2. Open all electrical circuits to the case in which the Filter Capacitors are located. - 3.
 Check voltage across capacitors (N2 to P2) with DC voltmeter.
-The capacitor discharge resistor (R1) should have reduced this voltage to 10 volts or below before work starts in the case. - 4.
+The Capacitor discharge resistor (R1) should have reduced this voltage to 10 volts or below before work starts in the case. - 4.
 Disconnect the power leads to the capacitor. - 5.
 Loosen the capacitor clamp and remove the capacitor. - 6.
 When the faulty capacitor is replaced, make certain that the new capacitor is connected to the electrical circuit with the same polarity orientation as was the faulty capacitor. - 7.
-Re-connect all power leads. - 8 If the replacement electrolytic capacitors have been on the shelf (non-operating) for longer than 6 months, they should be formed.
+Re-connect all power lines. - 8.
+If the replacement electrolytic capacitors have been on the shelf (non-operating) for longer than 6 months, they should be formed.
 Refer to step 13 of the Start-up Procedure in the Start-up and Checkout section for the proper forming procedure.

-FAN REPLACEMENT - 10 to 60 KVA
+FAN REPLACEMENT --- 10 TO 60 KVA

-Ratchet = 3/8" Ratchet Extension = 3/8", 6" long Deep Socket = 1/2" for 3/8" ratchet Nut Driver = 5/16" with 6" blade Screw Driver = 5/16" shank, 8" long blade
+Ratchet - 3/8" Ratchet Extension - 3/8", 6" long Deep Socket - 1/2" for 3/8" ratchet Nut Driver - 5/6" with 6" blade Screw Driver - 5/16" shank, 8" long blade

-2 Open all electrical circuits to the case in which the faulty fan assembly is located.

-- 3 Check the voltage across the capacitor assembly (N2 to P2) with a DC voltmeter.
+- 2. Open all electrical circuits to the case in which the faulty fan assembly is located. - 3.
+Check the voltage across the capacitor assembly (N2 to P2) with a DC voltmeter.
 The capacitor discharge resistor (R1) should have reduced this voltage to 10 volts or below before work starts in the case. - 4.
-Disconnect the fan motor leads from the terminal board - 5 Remove the mounting screws from the fan housing that holds the fan to the module rack. - 6.
+Disconnect the fan motor leads from the terminal board. - 5.
+Remove the mounting screws from the fan housing that holds the fan to the module rack. - 6.
 Remove the fan assembly. - 7.
-The repaired or replacement motor and fan assembly should be bolted in place. - 8.
-Reconnect the motor leads to the terminal board. - 9.
+The repaired or replacement fan assembly should be bolted in place with the air flow arrow point upwards.

+- 8. Reconnect the motor leads to the terminal board. - 9.
 Check all electrical connections for tightness. - 10.
 Apply power to the fan motor.
-Looking into the motor from the fan side, the rotation should be counter-clockwise, and the air flow will be toward the top of the case. - 11.
-Open the electrical circuit to the fan motor.
-If the motor rotation was incorrect any two motor leads may be interchanged at the terminal board to correct this
+The air flow should be toward the top of the case.